rawrrudy/Signs/README.md

 So basically, the photograph we chose was taken during Overglade, where an individual, with his camera, was capturing a "CAUTION: Slippery surface" board.
 Well, idk why but it struck with me and tried expressing it in the form of this web based game.

 In signs, an NPC will walk his way through several dangerous and harmful "cautious" situation.
-Now, your job is to make sure that he reaches hisdestination safe and sound.
+Now, your job is to make sure that he reaches his destination safe and sound.
 With each level he survives, the game will start getting more and more difficult.

 ---